-One dimension of human communication is communication based on trust as an ethical value, which has been referred to by several studies (11, 39).
-Establishment of human relationships was also the result of a study by Shahriari et al. (49).
-Not being able to trust the care staff causes feelings of insecurity and stress in patients (41).
-Compassion and kindness are considered as one of the dimensions of human care in the ethical codes of the Canadian Nursing Association and some other related qualitative studies(54, 53).
-Also, kindness and calmness in behavior indicates the professional caregiver’s interest in the patient’s wellbeing, and lead to the older person’s feelings of dignity, worthiness, and self-confidence (11, 25, 33).
-Another component in establishing human relationships is truth and honesty as an ethical value (49, 54).
-Honesty in words and actions is essential in establishing trust-based relationships, and paves the way for the patient’s comfort (49).
+One dimension of human communication is communication based on trust as an ethical value, which has been referred to by several studies (12, 30).
+Establishment of human relationships was also the result of a study by Shahriari et al. (42).
+Not being able to trust the care staff causes feelings of insecurity and stress in patients (32).
+Compassion and kindness are considered as one of the dimensions of human care in Jormsri et al.'s study (45).
+Also, kindness and calmness in behavior indicates the professional caregiver’s interest in the patient’s wellbeing, and leads to the older person’s feelings of dignity, worthiness, and self-confidence (12, 21, 35).
+Another component in establishing human relationships is truth and honesty as an ethical value.
+Honesty in words and actions is essential in establishing trust-based relationships, and paves the way for the patient’s comfort (42).
 Preserving integrity was one of the findings of this study.
-Horton et al. refer to integrity as a value in their study (56).
-Preserving physical and psychological integrity was reported as a value in Goethals et al.’s (35) study.
+Horton et al. refer to integrity as a value in their study (46).
+Preserving physical and psychological integrity was reported as a value in Goethals et al.’s study (25).
 Another introduced value was safe care.
-Preserving safety was among the nursing ethical values in the ethical codes of the Canadian Nursing Association and other studies (53, 57).
-Providing clear information is a patient’s right which is vital for informed choosing and decision-making in treatment and care (20, 48).
-In this study, having sufficient knowledge and experience in providing care to the elderly was very important.
-Shahriari et al. in their studies have introduced professional competence and its enhancement as an ethical value (48, 49).
+Preserving safety was among the nursing ethical values in the ethical codes of the Canadian Nursing Association and other studies (47).
+Providing clear information is a patient’s right which is vital for informed choosing and decision-making in treatment and care (16, 40).
+In this study, having sufficient knowledge and experience in providing care to older adults was very important.
+Shahriari et al. in their studies have introduced professional competence and its enhancement as an ethical value (40, 42).
 One of the criteria for good and professional care is justice.
-Because of the prevalence of discriminatory views against older people, the ethical value of justice plays a more important role in elderly care (33).
-Maile et al. introduced equal care without discrimination based on religion, culture, age, and medical conditions as one of the criteria of good care (6).یکی دیگر از ارزش ها معرفی شده در مطالعه نگرش مثبت به سالمندی است.Staff’s positive attitude to old age has an important impact on older adults’ autonomy, and guarantees respect and good care.
-The outcome of positive attitude is the feeling of safety and confidence in the care provider and the care receiver (33, 36).
+Because of the prevalence of discriminatory views against older people, the ethical value of justice plays a more important role in aged care (35).
+Maile et al. introduced equal care without discrimination based on religion, culture, age, and medical conditions as one of the criteria of good care (3).
+One value introduced in this study was positive attitude toward old age.Staff’s positive attitude to old age has an important impact on older adults’ autonomy, and guarantees respect and good care.
+The outcome of positive attitude is the feeling of safety and confidence in the care provider and the care receiver (35, 27).

 It should be noted that one of the limitations of this study was our inability to use literaturepublished in non-English languages, and this mayhave resulted in presenting an incomplete image ofthe examined concept.

 Conclusion

-In addition to the ethical principles of medical care, ethical values in elderly care are focused on providing professional care and paying more attention to human aspects of care including preserving integrity, establishing human relationships, and preserving dignity of older people.
-Providing ethical care requires better understanding of the elderly, awareness of their needs, and efforts to solve their problems.
+In addition to the ethical principles of medical care, ethical values in aged care are focused on providing professional care and paying more attention to human aspects of care including preserving integrity, establishing human relationships, and preserving dignity of older people.
+Providing ethical care requires better understanding of older adults, awareness of their needs, and efforts to solve their problems.

 Acknowledgements

-The authors would like to acknowledge the University of Social Welfare and Rehabilitation Sciences for supporting this work.
+We appreciate the kind help of Dr Mohammad Gholami and Dr Mojgan Khademi.

 Conflict of interest: None declared

 References